 Instant Coffee

-Just as the name implies, instant coffee is for anyone that is looking for that immediate satisfaction of a warm, delicious cup of coffee, without the frills of brewing a fresh pot.
+Just as the name implies, instant coffee is for anyone that is looking that immediate satisfaction of a warm, delicious cup of coffee, without the frills of brewing a fresh pot.

 Instant coffee is arguably the most lightweight, packable, easy-to-use option on this list.
 So, if you’re the kind of camper, backpacker, or adventurer that’s willing to sacrifice a tiny bit of quality for a ton of convenience, instant coffee is for you.